apache/mynewt-site/docs/chapter1/project1.md

     * bin contains executable commands.

     The GOPATH environment variable specifies the location of your workspace.
 First create a 'dev' directory and then a 'go' directory under it.
-Set the GOPATH environment variable to this directory and then proceed to create the directory for cloning the newt tool repository.
+Set the GOPATH environment variable to this directory where you will soon clone the newt tool repository.

         $ cd $HOME
         $ mkdir -p dev/go